rakeshkolpepatil/Notes/C++_Notes.md

 ✅ Important Considerations
 - `std::string` is itself a class.
 It typically contains internal pointers to a dynamically allocated character buffer.
-  - Therefore, when a class contains a std::string, its size usually corresponds to the size of the internal pointer(s), not the string data itself.
+  - Therefore, when a class contains a `std::string`, its size usually corresponds to the size of the internal pointer(s), not the string data itself.

 - Due to padding and alignment rules, the size of a class object may be larger than the sum of its members.
-  - Sometimes, because of the phenomenon called 'Boundary Alignment' the size of the class object is more than the cumulative size of the member variables.
+  - Sometimes, because of the phenomenon called `'Boundary Alignment'` the size of the class object is more than the cumulative size of the member variables.
   - Compilers store member variables at addresses which are multiples of 4, so in case if the data type is of size less than 4 bytes then the variables are aligned at addresses which are multiple of 4 resulting in some memory gaps, which increases the size of objects.

 💡 Example